geltz/ComfyUI-geltz/README.md

 - **Kuwahara Filter** – Edge-aware smoothing to reduce noise and stylize an image
 - **L₀ Smoothing** – Smooths textures while keeping edges sharp
 - **Local Laplacian** – Enhances contrast and details without halos
-- **Palette Filter** – Transfers color grading from a reference image
+- **Palette Filter** – Transfers color grading from a reference image with an optimal transport
 - **Temperature Adjust** – Adjusts white balance while preserving saturation
-- **UNet Heatmap** – Shows where the AI model focuses during generation
+- **UNet Heatmap** – Creates a heatmap image of a denoised UNet latent

 ## Metadata & Utilities
-- **Image Metadata Extractor** – Reads image metadata for reproducibility
 - **Kohya LoRA Config** – Converts LoRA headers to JSON for training with [Kohya](https://github.com/kohya-ss/sd-scripts)
 - **Load Image With Metadata** – Loads images with their context and masks
 - **Token Visualizer** – Shows which parts of the prompt influence the output